digitalTraceData/digitalTraceData.github.io/manual.md

 The use of generative AI (e.g., chatGPT) in the group assignment is allowed __only__ for the following cases:
-- Creating code to analyze data
+- Creating code to analyze data, or explaining code
 - Labeling data
 - Copy-editing text (i.e., making the text more readable, but not changing the content)